cfkubo/rmq-workshop/k8s/readme.md

 ### 🚀🐰📦 LAB 3: Access RMQ Management UI 🚀🐰📦

 When running on container platforms like kubernetes, we need to port forward to access the management UI.
-You can access the blue and green cluster using the below urls.
+You can access the Upstream and Downstream cluster using the below urls.

 - Access the upstream RMQ server via
 ```